mateusz-kloch/ems/README.md

 └── requirements.txt
 ```
 ## Usage:
-Tip: All options of each command can be used in any configuration.
+:bulb: **Tip:** All options of each command can be used in any configuration.

 ### "add" command:
 Requires entering the amount and description of the expense.
 Optionally, you can enter a path to a custom database file and a date, otherwise the default path and today's date will be used.